The Women Forced to Perform DIY Medical Abortions in Ireland

 Rebecca is now taking a legal challenge against the Irish government to the European Court of Human Rights, and she wants women to join her case.
 "The public opinion about medical abortion has changed, there was a lot of things that were unknown but now people have a greater understanding and things are changing.
 It's the right time to fight," she says.

 But are women risking their health performing DIY abortions at home alone?
-Dr. Tiernan Murray is a member of Doctors for Choice, who agrees with the World Health Organization's view that abortion pills are "very safe."
-He is, however, concerned that women, like Michelle and Suzanne, who take them alone, could be locked out of proper aftercare.
+Dr Tiernan Murray is a member of Doctors for Choice, who agrees with the World Health Organisation's view that abortion pills are "very safe".
+He is however concerned that women, like Michelle and Suzanne, who take them alone, could be locked out of proper aftercare.

 "The pills are very safe but with any procedure there are certain risks.
 If women experience severe, outside of a heavy period, pain, this needs medical attention.
-Very heavy bleeding or hemorrhaging are not supposed to happen, but this is extremely rare.
+Very heavy bleeding or haemorrhaging are not supposed to happen but this is extremely rare.
 Women should be able to have GP attention if they have any complications," he says.

 Michelle, who says she's never regretted her decision, left Ireland shortly after completing her Master's degree.

-"It's not the sole reason I moved, but it's one of them.
-The more I thought about what I had to do, it's like the women that died using clothes hangers back in the 19th century—it's barbaric and no one wants to admit it.
-When you're afraid you're going to bleed to death because of a procedure that makes other people in your country uncomfortable, well, that's not a country I want to be part of.
+"It's not the sole reason I moved but it's one of them.
+The more I thought about what I had to do, it's like the women that died using clothes hangers back in the 19th century, it's barbaric and no one wants to admit it.
+When you're afraid you're going to bled to death because of a procedure that makes other people in your country uncomfortable, well, that's not a country I want to be part of.
 Maybe it can change but it's already too late for me," she says.